pocc/pcapgraph/docs/index.rst

 Platforms
 ~~~~~~~~~
-Linux, Macos, Windows
+Linux, macOS, Windows

 Description
 ~~~~~~~~~~~
-PcapGraph takes packet captures and creates a bar graph out of the start/end timestamps.
-If the --compare option is used, packet captures are compared packet by packet to find what percentage of traffic is the same.
-A list of files, directories, and any combination thereof can be specified.
+PcapGraph is the tool you need for flow-based troubleshooting when you have multiple packet captures.
+This tool creates a horizontal bar graph that can be used for visualizing `pcaps <https://en.wikipedia.org/wiki/Pcap>`_.
+It also uses set operations to find patterns among multiple packet captures in ways that Wireshark is not able to.
+If an output format is not specified, the default behavior is to print to stdout and send a `matplotlib <https://matplotlib.org/>`_ graph to the screen (thus the name).

 License
 ~~~~~~~